Volunteer Work with Children in Belize

 This project is available for less than a month if you don't have time to join us for a month or more.
 This project has been selected by our local colleagues as being suitable for shorter durations for both the host community and the volunteer.
 Although you will gain valuable cultural insight and work intensely within the local community please be aware that you may not be able to make the same impact as someone participating for a longer period.

-All volunteers participating on standard projects in Belize have the opportunity to spend one week on a Conservation & Environment Project at the end of their main placement.
+While you’re in Belize, you might also consider joining a 1 week Conservation & Environment Project.
 For more information, please visit our Diving & Marine Conservation in Belize Project page.
 Our Combinations Page explains how you can combine not only projects, but also destinations.